Albus Dumbledore was born during the summer of 1881 in Mould-in-the-Would, England.

 He attended Hogwart's School of Wizardry and Witchcraft.
 Shortly after his graduation, his plans for a grand tour of the magical world were cut short when a magical outburst from his sister ended up killing his mother.

-He befriended Gellert Grindelwald, a young wizard for whom he also held a romantic feelings.
+He befriended Gellert Grindelwald, a young wizard for whom he also presumably held romantic feelings.
 Grindelwald proved to be a bad influence upon Dumbledore, and when confronted by his brother, Aberforth, the three broke out into an escalated wizard's duel.

 When Ariana tried to intervene, she was struck by a fatal curse and died.
 For the rest of his life, Dumbledore was unsure if it was he who had cast that errant curse.